evidentlyai/evidently/docs/book/reports/data-drift.md

 Evidently uses the default [data drift detection algorithm](../reference/data-drift-algorithm.md) to select the drift detection method based on feature type and the number of observations in the reference dataset.

 {% hint style="info" %}
-You can modify the drift detection logic by selecting a different method already available in the library, including PSI, K–L divergence, Jensen-Shannon distance, Wasserstein distance, setting a different threshold and condition for the dataset drift.
+You can modify the drift detection logic by selecting a different method, including PSI, K–L divergence, Jensen-Shannon distance, Wasserstein distance, setting a different threshold and condition for the dataset drift.
 See more details about [setting data drift options](../customization/options-for-statistical-tests.md).
 You can also implement a [custom drift detection method](../customization/add-custom-metric-or-test.md).
 {% endhint %}

 To build up a better intuition for which tests are better in different kinds of use cases, visit our blog to read [our in-depth guide](https://evidentlyai.com/blog/data-drift-detection-large-datasets) to the tradeoffs when choosing the statistical test for data drift.